RockefellerArchiveCenter/project_electron/personas/preservation-archivist.md

 ## Needs

 Elena needs to automate as many processes as possible because she is way overcommitted and cannot possibly accomplish everything on her plate otherwise.
-She wants a comprehensive framework with which she can queue and trigger many of the microprocesses she needs to perform, such as file format identification and fixity checking.
+She wants a comprehensive framework with which she can queue and trigger many of the digital preservation processes she needs to perform, such as file format identification and fixity checking.
 She also needs extensible preservation-level storage for digital records.
 Elena is also constantly looking for a community that can help support her work through technical expertise, policy development, or both.

 ## Pain Points